 Only the list of deleted annotation IDs is transferred when deleting annotations.

-Once the changes are accepted by Server, other clients that are currently connected to the same document via PSPDFKit Instant will immediately get an update with a diff representing the changes.
+Once the changes are accepted by Document Engine, other clients that are currently connected to the same document via PSPDFKit Instant will immediately get an update with a diff representing the changes.

-In standalone deployments of PSPDFKit for Web, annotations are stored in memory until they’re exported.
+In Standalone mode of PSPDFKit for Web, annotations are stored in memory until they’re exported.
 When you need to save changes to your remote server or share them between your clients, consider using Instant JSON as a serialization format instead of transferring the whole PDF file.

 Instant JSON was designed as a modern serialization format to store PDF annotations (and form fields, form field values, and bookmarks) in a separate JSON file.
 This means that a PDF document will only need to be transferred once, and all changes will be added as an overlay to the existing PDF.
 This approach significantly reduces the bandwidth, since you only need to transfer the JSON and not the complete PDF.